What is the BCcupms?

 The Articulation process entails the exchange of information about similar courses or programs in order to establish inter-institutional transfer credit.
 To make this process effective and encompassing, Articulation committees are typically comprised of representatives of universities, colleges, institutes, secondary schools and any other, related agency.

-What is the rôle of the BCcupms?
+What is the Role of the BCcupms?

 Members of the BCcupms meet at least annually to discuss matters of mutual interest, to exchange information about new mathematics/ statistics courses or programs and to offer advice on inter-institutional course transfer.
 At other times, when special problems or circumstances regarding statistics or mathematics courses/programs arise, BCcupms members can expedite their resolution through direct contact or by making use of established communication links.

-What is the mandate of the BCcupms?
+What is the Mandate of the BCcupms?

 Under the BC Council on Admissions & Transfer (BCCAT), the BCcupms attempts to make a contribution towards the expansion of educational opportunities in mathematics and statistics for students in British Columbia.
 Although all BC post-secondary institutions are autonomous, the BCcupms enables the exchange of information and the promotion of mechanisms that assist in the achievement of inter- institutional course/program transfer credit for mathematics and statistics.